siobyrne/young-dressage-horse-program-analysis/README.md

 * More young horse specialists in Europe makes it easier for buyers who may not have access to a good young horse specialist in their part of the USA

+Figure 22
+*Championship Competitors by Country Bred*
 ![Horses by Country Bred](images/horses-by-country.png)

-*Figure 25: Horses by Country Bred*

 #### Top Ten Sires Represented by Offspring Count
-Figure 26 below shows the top ten sires of championship competitors by number of offspring.
+Figure 23 below shows the top ten sires of championship competitors by number of offspring.
 The stallion with the most offspring competing was Sandro Hit (24).
 The rest of the top ten were Sir Donnerhall I (18), Furstenball (17), Jazz (13), Rotspon (12), Fidertanz (12), Florestan I (11), Hotline (10), Grand Galaxy Win (9), Florencio I (9), and Sir Sinclair (9).
 The three-way tie for ninth place in the top ten means there are actually eleven sires represented in this chart.

+Figure 23
+*Top Ten Sires by Number of Offspring*
 ![Top Ten Sires](images/top-10-sires.png)

-*Figure 26: Top Ten Sires by Number of Offspring*

 #### Top Ten Damsires Represented by Offspring Count
-Figure 27 below shows the top ten damsires of championship competitors by number of offspring.
+Figure 24 below shows the top ten damsires of championship competitors by number of offspring.
 The damsire with the most offspring competing was Rubinstein (25).
 The rest of the top ten were De Niro (20), Sandro Hit (20), Jazz (16), Rotspon (16), Weltmeyer (14), Ferro (14), Sir Donnerhall I (13), Krack C (11), and Rohdiamant (11).

 This column had the second most null values of all the columns (18/888 missing values, 2% of the total).

+Figure 24
+*Top Ten Damsires by Number of Offspring*
 ![Top Ten Damsires](images/top-10-damsires.png)

-*Figure 27: Top Ten Damsires by Number of Offspring*

 #### Top Ten Sires of Grand Prix Horses by Offspring Count
-Figure 28 below shows the top ten sires of Grand Prix horses by number of offspring.
+Figure 25 below shows the top ten sires of Grand Prix horses by number of offspring.
 The top sire of Grand Prix horses was also Sandro Hit (11).
 The rest of the top ten were Sir Donnerhall I (9), Jazz (8), Fidertanz (6), Belissimo M (5), Florestan I (5), Florencio I (5), Rotspon (4), Hotline (4), and Quaterback (4).

+Figure 25
+*Top Ten Grand Prix Sires by Number of Offspring*
 ![Top Ten Grand Prix Sires](images/top-gp-sires.png)

-*Figure 28: Top Ten Grand Prix Sires by Number of Offspring*

 #### Highest Percentage of Grand Prix Horses by Sire
 When looking at the highest percentage of Grand Prix offspring, I only looked at sires with 9 or more offspring total, in order to have a better sample size (although this is obviously still quite small).
-When we look at sires of Grand Prix offspring by the highest percentage versus solely looking at the count, it shakes things up a bit (Figure 29).
+When we look at sires of Grand Prix offspring by the highest percentage versus solely looking at the count, it shakes things up a bit (Figure 26).

 While ranked third in terms of number of Grand Prix offspring, the top producer of Grand Prix horses by percentage was Jazz at 61.5% (8/13).
 Florencio I and Belissimo M were both at 55.6% (5/9), Sir Donnerhall I (9/18) Fidertanz (6/12) were both at 50%.
 While Sandro Hit had the highest number of Grand Prix offspring, this was only 45.8% of the total number of offspring (11/24).
 The rest were Florestan I at 41.7% (5/12), Hotline at 40% (4/10), Rotspon at 33.3% (4/12), Sir Sinclair at 33.3% (3/9), and Furstenball at 15.8% (3/19).

-This seems indicitive that
+Figure 26
+*Percentage of Grand Prix Offspring by Sire*
 ![Percentage of Grand Prix Offspring by Sire](images/gp-sire-percentage.png)

-*Figure 29: Percentage of Grand Prix Offspring by Sire*

 #### Top Ten Damsires of Grand Prix Horses by Offspring Count
-The top damsire of Grand Prix horses by number of offspring (Figure 30) was De Niro (8).
+The top damsire of Grand Prix horses by number of offspring (Figure 27) was De Niro (8).
 The rest of the top ten were Rubinstein (6), Rotspon (5), Ferro (5), Weltmeyer (5), Brentano II (5), Jazz (4), Rohdiamant (4), Wolkenstein II (4), and Sandro Hit (4).

 Once again, the prevalence of null values (2%) in the damsire column affects the completeness of this data.

+Figure 27
+*Top Ten Grand Prix Damsires by Number of Offspring*
 ![Top Ten Grand Prix Damsires](images/top-gp-damsires.png)

-*Figure 30: Top Ten Grand Prix Damsires by Number of Offspring*

 #### Highest Percentage of Grand Prix Horses by Damsire
-When looking at the highest percentage of Grand Prix offspring (Figure 31), I only looked at damsires with 10 or more offspring total, in order to have a better sample size.
+When looking at the highest percentage of Grand Prix offspring (Figure 28), I only looked at damsires with 10 or more offspring total, in order to have a better sample size.
 Just as with the percentage of Grand Prix offspring by sire, there is a shakeup in the rankings.

 De Niro had both the highest count of Grand Prix offspring and the highest percentage at 40% (8/20).
 While ranked 8th in terms of number of Grand Prix offspring,Rohdiamant came in second in percentage with 36.4% (4/11).
 Weltmeyer and Ferro both came in at 35.7% (5/14), then Rotspon with 31.2% (5/16).
 Romanov and Donnerhall were both at 30% (3/10), and Jazz at 25% (4/16).
 Interestingly, while Rubinstein was the second highest in terms of number of Grand Prix offspring, he was second to last in terms of percentage at 24% (6/25).
 Sandro Hit was last in terms of number of Grand Prix offspring and percentage, with 20% (4/20).

+Figure 28
+*Percentage of Grand Prix Offspring by Damsire*
 ![Percentage of Grand Prix Offspring by Damsire](images/gp-damsire-percentage.png)

-*Figure 31: Percentage of Grand Prix Offspring by Damsire*

 #### Top Ten Most Prominent Breeders by Horse Count
-The most prominent breeder over all years and divions (Figure 32) is DG Bar Ranch (USA), with 17 horses.
+The most prominent breeder over all years and divions (Figure 29) is DG Bar Ranch (USA), with 17 horses.
 The rest of the top ten were Maryanna Haymon (USA, 13 horses), Nancy Holowesko (USA, 11 horses), Leatherdale Farms (USA, 7 horses), Jennifer Vanover (USA, 7 horses), Oak Hill Ranch (USA, 6 horses), Judy Yancey (USA, 6 horses), Horses Unlimited (USA, 6 horses), Gestut Lewitz (Germany, 6 horses), Maurine Swanson (USA, 6 horses), and Hilltop Farm (USA, 6 horses).

 This column had the most null values overall—47 missing values, which equates to 5.3% of the total (*N*=888).
 This data was also frequently extremely difficult to track down.
 While making submission of registration papers a condition for a USEF/USDF number may not be practical for a variety of reasons, it would help American sporthorse breeding to make this data easily available.
 Breeders also clearly deserve recognition for the essential role they play in our sport.

+Figure 29
+*Top Ten Most Prominent Breeders by Number of Horses*
 ![Most Prominent Breeders](images/top-10-breeders.png)

-*Figure 32: Top Ten Most Prominent Breeders by Number of Horses*

 #### Top Ten Studbooks by Horse Count
 In order to compete at these championships, all horses must be registered with a studbook recognized by the World Breeding Federation for Sport Horses (WBFSH), or a national breed registry such as Jockey Club (the national registry for Thoroughbreds).
 Warmbloods are not really a breed (the Trakhener being an exception), they are a type.
 While there is definitly a lot of crossover in bloodlines through all the warmblood studbooks, each has their own directives and requirements for approval of mares and stallions, and the registration of offspring.
-I was curious to see what the most represented studbooks were, so I calculated the number of horses attributed to each (Figure 33) from the database of championship competitors over all years of the program (*N*=888).
+I was curious to see what the most represented studbooks were, so I calculated the number of horses attributed to each (Figure 30) from the database of championship competitors over all years of the program (*N*=888).
 The studbook with the most horses competing over all years was KWPN (Koninklijk Warmbloed Paardenstamboek Nederland, also known as Dutch Warmblood), with 29.1% (258/888).
 The Hanoverian studbook was a close second, with 28.2% (250/888).

 Oldenburg was third, with 22.4% (199/888).
 There was sometimes considerable difficulty in differentiating horses that were truly in the official German Oldenburg studbook (Oldenburg Horse Breeders Society/GOV, which is also just referred to as Oldenburg by some), and horses registered with Oldenburg NA (an American studbook no longer affiliated with the German studbook but was at one point the official American branch, also often just referred to as Oldenburg).
 Because of this, all horses that were listed as bring registered Oldenburg are combined.